isomerpages/moe-greenridgepri/_departments/Mother Tongue Department/Malay Language.md

 <b><u>P1-P6(expect P3) MTL Fortnight</u></b>

+#### Upload images to google slides

+Every year, GRPS will dedicate two weeks for MTL Fortnight Programme.
+This programme gives the opportunity for pupils to do various activities to instil the love of learning about the mother tongue language and culture.
+Pupils were more confident and proficient communicators of the Mother Tongue language.
+To promote this, the ML unit had prepared various interesting activities for the pupils.

+Apart from these, we also had level wide activities such as the P3-P6 Writing Competition, Introduction

+of Malay Folk Tales in CCE lessons and Recess Activity where the pupils learnt how to tie the kain samping.

+The Malay pupils enjoyed learning about Malay language and culture in a fun way.

+<b><u>Hari Raya Concert</u></b>

+To celebrate the festive season of Hari Raya Puasa, selected pupils from P1 to P6 put up various performances for the school.
+The concert was opened with a spectacular Silat performance by 4 pupils.
+The Malay dancers were graceful in perfoming their Hari Raya song.
+Pupils were also entertained by the interaction activity where a few students got to dress up their teachers with the Malay traditional costumes.
+The most interesting part was the finale where we had some teachers parading their beautiful Malay traditional costumes and singing the Hari Raya song together with the P1 pupils.

+<b><u>Oratorical Showcase</u></b>

+The P3 and P4 pupils went through a story telling showcase during the MT curriculum time.
+With the theme Harmony, pupils prepared a story to showcase to their peers.

 ### Hari Raya 2021

 Display error when embeding video for the page (link still works and will bring you to youtube).